JustinJonespdx/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+I would describe semantic HTML as using tags/elements in a meaningful way.
+Make sure you learn what they mean and use them in appropriate ways!

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Two big differences between block and inline is
+    1. block forces a line break, inline does not
+    2. a blocks default width is the containers width, inline's is not!

 3. What are the 4 areas of the box model?

+Content edge / margin edge / border edge / padding edge

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+It depends realistically, but by default the cross axis is vertical, so it gets centered vertically!

 5. Explain why git is valuable to a team of developers.

+having a cloud based system to store and work on code as a team is HIGHLY valuable to developers.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.